jpagolia/resources/mamba.md

 `bash Miniforge3-$(uname)-$(uname -m).sh` \
 Answer `yes` to 'Do you wish to updated your shell profile to automatically initialize conda?'

-## Create a new mamba environment in a non-default directory with the python 3.12 and decoupler dependencies
+## Create a new mamba environment in a non-default directory with the python 3.12
-`mamba create -p /labs/delitto/james/.envs/decoupler python=3.12 conda-forge::decoupler-py`
+`mamba create -p /labs/delitto/james/.envs/decoupler python=3.12`

-## Activate the conda environment
+## Activate the mamba environment
 `mamba activate /labs/delitto/james/.envs/decoupler`

 ## Install ipykernel
 `mamba install ipykernel`

 ## Install other packages if needed:
+`pip install decoupler==1.9.0`

 ## Register kernel
 `python -m ipykernel install --user --name=decoupler`